eligabilon/wildfly-jms-demo/README.md

 be successfully authenticated.
 The subject (user) associated with the connection must have a role that is authorized with permissions appropriate for interacting with the messaging subsystem.
-This will require the creation of a user, associated password, and role, along with the configuration that assigns messaging-subsystem-specific permissions to the given role.
+This will require the creation of a user, associated password, and role, along with configuration that assigns messaging-subsystem-specific permissions to the given role.

 ### Create the HTTP Upgrade Transport Acceptor and Connector